 (3) Six years after adoption of this Constitution a person shall be a resident of their State for five years before qualifying as a Representative.

 (4) Representatives and direct taxes shall be apportioned among the several States, which may be included within this Federation, shall be determined by the whole number of Citizens only.
 The number of Representatives shall be found by multiplying 0.000002 times the population of each individual State and rounding up to the next whole number (each State shall have at least one Representative) and their Districts shall be divided as evenly as possible by population.
-Enumerations shall be made every subsequent term of ten years from the last official United States enumeration and any census questions other than those to establish the official national population is prohibited.
+Enumerations shall be made every subsequent term of ten years from the last official United States enumeration and any census questions other than those to establish the official national population and the citizenship of the residents thereof is prohibited.
 Until the next scheduled enumeration is accomplished the States shall be entitled to the same number of Representatives as in the present United States Congress.

 (5) At the next and all future enumerations State Legislatures shall define Congressional Districts for the election of Representatives consistent with the terms of this Constitution and said Districts shall be geographically compact and contiguous and whenever possible, shall not divide existing counties and disregarding the demographics of the inhabitants.
 Each State shall have the burden of justifying any departures from this requirement by reference to neutral criteria such as natural, political, or historical boundaries.
 The interest in enhancing or preserving the political power of the party in control of the State government shall not be considered a neutral criterion.